sangeethaveluru3/book-review-recommender/README.md

-Data Science: Capstone Project
+## General Assembly Data Science Capstone Project - Book Review Recommender

 The purpose of this project was to build a book review recommender system.

+### Background and Problem Statement
 Given the overwhelming number of options for each product with the rise of e-commerce, more and more customers are starting to put weight on reviews.
 Currently Amazon and Goodreads order their reviews by the reviewer ranking or the number of likes/helpful votes a post gets.
 But shouldn't how similar a reviewer is to you also have a part to play?
 In the age of recommmender systems, it felt fitting to try to not build a system that recommends book as well as recommending the best reviews to read, based on the user similarities.

-Background and project overview

 Data Accquring

 Files included
-- Data cleaning
+- Data cleaning/condensing:
-- EDA
+- EDA:
-- Recommender system and Surprise CV test
+- Recommender system and Surprise CV test:
-- Cosine similarities function
+- Cosine similarities function:

 Results and next steps